 In cafes and bars, leaving a small tip (pocket change, essentially) is considered acceptable if you have only one or two drinks.
 However, if the service is unfriendly or too slow, or for occasions where you drink your coffee or glass of wine at the bar, you can feel free to abstain.
 Most locals don't leave tips in these instances.

 These sorts of things are entirely left to your discretion, and if you receive what you perceive as rude or subpar service, even in restaurants, you may decide not to leave a tip at all.
 However, we encourage travelers to remember that what constitutes "rude" service is, to some degree at least, a matter of cultural perception and local norms.

-Here's why: In Paris and much of the rest of France, speed, attentiveness, and an ability to quickly brief you on your menu choices are considered more important factors in judging good service than wide smiles, personal questions or lots of small talk.
-Also be aware that servers in Paris will rarely come to ask "how things are going" and will almost never give you the check unless you explicitly ask for it.
-In French culture, to do so would be rude (a sign they're trying to push you out to let other patrons take your table).
+Here's why: In Paris and much of the rest of France, speed, attentiveness, and an ability to quickly brief you on your menu choices are considered more important factors in judging good service than wide smiles, personal questions or lots of small talk—servers in Paris will rarely come to ask "how things are going" to the table.

+Only in very touristy restaurants will the check be dropped off at the table; everyone else the bill only appears when a patron explicitly asks for it.
+In French culture, drop off the check without prompting would be rude and considered a sign they're trying to push you out to let other patrons take your table.
 One of the most enjoyable parts of dining in France is that you're almost never rushed; you can really enjoy your meal.

 It's customary for French servers to leave you ample time between courses unless you ask otherwise, and to assume you'll take a while to get through each course.
 The French custom is to savor the meal, not rush through it.
 By American standards especially, service can seem quite slow.
 This does not, however, make it "bad".